 Lua's functionality itself can easily be extended by making use of a Lua extension library available online.

 An embedded script is a script that is embedded in a scene (or model), i.e. a script that is part of the scene and that will be saved and loaded together with the rest of the scene (or model).
 There are different types of embedded scripts that are supported.
 Each type has specific features and application areas:

 Two major types of embedded scripts are supported:

 Among the different script types, it can be useful to remember that some are associated with scene objects (attached to scene objects, i.e. associated scripts) such as child scripts, joint control callback scripts and customization scripts, and others are unassociated (i.e. unassociated scripts).
-Associated scripts, which form the basis of V-REP's distributed control architecture, share the convenient property to be automatically duplicated if their associated object is duplicated.
+Associated scripts, which form the basis of CoppeliaSim's distributed control architecture, share the convenient property to be automatically duplicated if their associated object is duplicated.